saskiaotto/INDperform/index.md

 Version 0.2.0 has been released on CRAN 2019-02-10\!
 The new version includes a few internal changes as adjustments to updated packages it depends on.
-Major changes changes include a new NRMSE calculation based on the standard deviation and back-transformation (see
+Major changes include a new NRMSE calculation based on the standard deviation and back-transformation (see
 <https://www.marinedatascience.co/blog/2019/01/07/normalizing-the-rmse/>
 for the motivation), an NRMSE stand-alone function (`nrmse()`) and a function that allows the calculation of the distance matrix averaged